phroun/appstyle/README.md

   * [appstyle.text](docs/text.md) - Shows some text.
 (Limited to a single line.)
   * [appstyle.textInput](docs/textInput.md) - Allows the user to input text.
 This currently has some limitations because it falls back to the HTML DOM when it is focused.
   * [appstyle.button](docs/button.md) - A pushbutton the user can click to trigger some sort of action.
+  * [appstyle.pane](docs/pane.md) - A container to hold other widgets.
+Supports scrolling.
   * [appstyle.custom](docs/custom.md) - Any other widget.
 You'll need to provide your own painting and event handlers.